suzannepk/slurm_HPCC/README.md

 ```
 MPI 000 - OMP 000 - HWT 001 - Node frontier035
 ```
-Retrace your steps or ask for help from the instructors.
+retrace your steps or ask for help from the instructors.

 Multiple MPI Tasks Exercise
 -------------------
 OK now let’s run with 7 MPI tasks.

 Here is what we have learned about srun so far: